nezarfadle/jsonschemavalidator/README.md

 $validator = new JsonSchemaValidator();

 $schema = [
-	'id' => new NumericValueValidator() // validate weather the id is numeric or not ];
+	'id' => new NumericValueValidator() // validate whether the id is numeric or not ];

 try {